 While most people associate South Carolina golf with places like Myrtle Beach and the Lowcountry, many fail to realize the myriad of championship courses beyond its coast.
 From the rolling hills of the Midlands to the picturesque mountain landscapes of the Upstate, South Carolina's diverse topography offers golfers an experience that most states simply can't match.

-Once you've unpacked, it's time to begin your South Carolina golfing adventure.
+Once you've unpacked, it's time to begin your South Carolina golf adventure.
 Hickory Knob's 18-hole, championship golf course can be found resting along the scenic shores of Strom Thurmond Lake.
 The layout was designed by legendary course architect, Tom Jackson, and offers something for golfers of all skill levels.
 You'll quickly get a feel for the Midlands terrain as you play through rolling hills and approach raised and dropped greens throughout your round.
 The front nine demands a more technical style of play, as you'll need to navigate around the pine forest fairways.
 The course then clears up to an open field for the back nine.

 Fuel up with a hearty, Southern-style breakfast from the Hickory Knob clubhouse before heading to Cherokee Valley Golf Club in South Carolina's Upstate.

 Cherokee Valley is located in Travelers Rest, about a two-hour drive from Hickory Knob.
 On the way, stop off in Abbeville for Yoder's Dutch Kitchen.
-This Mennonite-owned Dutch restaurant was featured on the popular television show "Man vs. Food,"and is famous for its home-cooked meals and award-winning pies.
+This Mennonite-owned Dutch restaurant was featured on the popular television show "Man vs. Food," and is famous for its home-cooked meals and award-winning pies.

 Once you arrive at Cherokee Valley, check in to the club's cottages.
 Each cottage comes with four bedrooms and a classic Southern porch that's perfect for relaxing and enjoying the beauty of the Upstate.

 The championship course at Cherokee Valley is a sight to behold, featuring 18 holes of manicured perfection and immaculate Bermuda greens.
 The P.B.
 Dye course is designed to accentuate the breathtaking scenery of the Blue Ridge Mountains, showcasing dramatic shifts in elevation from one hole to the next.
-For that reason, you're going to want a golf cart.
-The signature #8 hole is as beautiful as it is challenging, a par-3 with wondrous views of Glassy Mountain.
+For that reason, you're going to want a golf cart. is as beautiful as it is challenging, a par-3 with wondrous views of Glassy Mountain.
 Once you finish filling out your score card, Core 450 is a great place to review your round with a cold beverage from the full-service bar.

 Grab some breakfast at Core 450 onsite or visit Tandem Creperie and Coffeehouse, a local favorite in Travelers Rest.
 Then, it's time to head to your final golfing destination, Edgewater Golf Club in Lancaster, a pleasant two-and-a-half-hour drive from Travelers Rest.

 A great place to stop off on your trip is the city of Spartanburg.
-Car lovers will need to check out the BMW Performance Center,where you can test-drive the latest BMW models around a track and obstacle course.
+Car lovers will need to check out the BMW Performance Center, where you can test-drive the latest BMW models around a track and obstacle course.
 You can also refuel with some coffee from Little River Coffee Bar.

 Once you arrive at Lancaster, check in to Kilburnie, the Inn at Craig Farm.
-Built in 1828, this beautifully-restored antebellum home now serves as a bed and breakfast.
-Here, you'll experience true southern hospitality, modern amenities and large elegant bedrooms.
+Built in 1828, this beautifully restored antebellum home now serves as a bed and breakfast.
+Here, you'll experience true Southern hospitality, modern amenities and large elegant bedrooms.